eloiseehurstt39-pix/eloise-hurst/README.md

-# Eloise Hurst 👋
+# Eloise Hurst

 **Computer Science (Artificial Intelligence) student at Edinburgh Napier University**

+I'm a Computer Science student specialising in Artificial Intelligence, currently in the my second year of my degree at Edinburgh Napier University.
 Passionate about AI, machine learning, and building things that solve real problems.

----

-## About Me

-I'm a Computer Science student specialising in Artificial Intelligence, currently in the my second year of my degree at Edinburgh Napier University.
 I'm interested in the intersection of AI and real-world applications particularly how intelligent systems can be built into products people actually use.

 ---

-## 🎓 Education
+## Education

 **BSc Computer Science (Artificial Intelligence)**
 Edinburgh Napier University